 Swiss Re AG (SSREF) Received its Third Buy in a Row

 After RBC Capital and UBS gave Swiss Re AG (Other OTC: SSREF) a Buy rating last month, the company received another Buy, this time from J.P.
 Morgan.
-Analyst Edward Morris maintained a Buy rating on Swiss Re AG today and set a price target of CHF100.00.
-The company’s shares closed last Thursday at $68.72.
+Analyst Edward Morris maintained a Buy rating on Swiss Re AG yesterday and set a price target of CHF97.00.
+The company’s shares closed last Wednesday at $78.40.

-Swiss Re AG has an analyst consensus of Moderate Buy, with a price target consensus of $96.28, representing a 37.7% upside.
-In a report released today, RBC Capital also maintained a Buy rating on the stock with a CHF100.00 price target.
+Swiss Re AG has an analyst consensus of Moderate Buy, with a price target consensus of $96.93, a 24.8% upside from current levels.
+In a report issued on October 30, RBC Capital also maintained a Buy rating on the stock with a CHF100.00 price target.

 See today’s analyst top recommended stocks >>